 “It’s a great resource on different facets of product management from accomplished product leaders.”

-The episodes vary in length – from short 15-minute chats to 40+ minutes discussions.
+Episodes range from 15-minute chats to 40+ minute discussions.

 ALSO – have a look at the top product management certifications.